-Butterfly valves are one of the most utilised valves available in today’s market because they’re low cost, quick to operate and easy to install.
+Butterfly valves are among the most utilised available today because they’re low-cost, quick to operate and easy to install.
 The butterfly valve is a quarter-turn rotational motion valve, similar to a ball valve.
 It operates by rotating a circular disc through an external handle to stop, regulate and start fluid flow.
-In this article, we explain what a butterfly valve is, its main components and answer, “how do butterfly valves work?”.
+In this article, we explain a butterfly valve and its main components and answer, “How do butterfly valves work?”.

 What is a butterfly valve?

-Butterfly valves have a short circular shaped body that is available in either Wafer, Lug or Double Flange configurations.
-A thin circular disc sits inside the body and is connected to a stem which projects through the body.
+Butterfly valves have a short circular-shaped body available in either Wafer, Lug or Double Flange configurations.
+A thin circular disc sits inside the body and is connected to a stem that projects through the body.
 This allows the disc to be rotated through an external handle or operating mechanism.
 The disc sits flush in the valve seat, perpendicular to the flow, when the valve is closed, stopping the fluid flow.
-When the disc is rotated by turning the external handle, it opens allowing flow to pass through the valve.
-The design of the butterfly valve allows the disc to be positioned between the fully open and closed positions to control the flow of the fluid to the desired volume and velocity.
+When the disc is rotated by turning the external handle, it opens, allowing flow to pass through the valve.
+The butterfly valve design allows the disc to be positioned between the fully open and closed positions to control the fluid flow to the desired volume and velocity.

 The short body design of the butterfly valve provides the benefits of fitting into tight spaces, being lightweight and subsequently cost-effective.
 It’s popular because of its isolation capabilities and the ability to be opened and closed quickly.
-Butterfly valves suit applications that are required to handle high flow rates at relatively low-pressures and fluids with small particles.
+Butterfly valves suit applications that handle high flow rates at relatively low pressures and fluids with small particles.

 How do butterfly valves work?